Philip Smith

 iGGi PG Researcher

 I was born and raised in Bermuda, a small island in the Atlantic Ocean with an approximate population of 65,000 people.
-I finished my undergraduate degree in Computer Science with a Specialist in Game Design at University of Toronto.
+I finished my undergraduate degree in Computer Science with a Specialist in Game Design at the University of Toronto.
 For my Master's degree, I studied Computer Games Technology at City, University of London.
-My personal goal is to help expand the use of video games from purely recreational activities to viable avenues for aiding in real world problems.
+My goal is to help expand the use of video games from purely recreational activities to viable avenues for aiding in real world problems.

 Mastodon